zama-ai/tfhe-rs/backends/zk-cuda-backend/README.md

 void point_add(PointType& result, const PointType& p1, const PointType& p2);
 ```

+Type dispatch is handled by `Affine<T>` and `Projective<T>` trait structs defined in `point_traits.h`, which provide field-specific operations for each group.

 ## Security

 ### Side-Channel Resistance

 This implementation assumes **scalars are public** and is NOT constant-time.
 The MSM and scalar multiplication operations have timing variations that depend
 on scalar values (bit length, Hamming weight, specific bit patterns).

 For ZK proof generation, this is acceptable if: